translationalneuromodeling/tapas/sem/README.md

 ## Supported platforms

 Mac and linux platforms are supported.
-We have tested in a variaty of setups and it worked so far.
+We have tested a variaty of setups and it has worked so far.
 If you have any issue please contact us.

-In OSX, currently we do not support openmp as clang doesn't support it.
+In OSX, currently we do not support openmp as clang doesn't directly support it.
+Although it is possible to use openmp it is not trivial.
+If you are interested please contact us.

 We do not support Windows but most likely it can be installed as a python package.